 You probably don't need to use shaping for simple behaviors, such as training a dog to sit.
-It comes in handy for more complicated behaviors because it allows you to teach your dog a little at a time.
-For example, your dog may not understand what you're asking him to do when you give the command "roll over."
-You can try to lure him with treats, but it may still be tough to communicate exactly what you want him to do.
-Shaping allows you to break more complicated behaviors into smaller pieces to more effectively communicate with your dog.
+However, it comes in handy for more complex commands and when teaching your dog tricks.
+For example, your dog may not understand what you're asking when you say "roll over."
+You can try to lure the dog with treats, but it may still be tough to communicate exactly what you want the dog to do.
+Shaping allows you to break the trick down into smaller steps to more effectively communicate with your dog.

 Clicker training is an easy way to shape new behaviors.
-You'll need a clicker and a handful of treats to get started.
-We'll stick with the example of the "roll over" command to show how to use this technique when training a dog.
-Here's how to do it:
+All you need is a clicker and a handful of treats to get started.
+Using the "roll over" command as an example will demonstrate how you can use this technique when training a dog.

-- Once your dog has rolled over completely several times, click and treat only when he rolls all the way over.
-He should soon be able to roll over on command without needing to repeat the steps in between.
+Once your dog has rolled over completely several times, click and treat only when it rolls all the way over.
+Your dog should soon be able to roll over on command without needing to pause at the steps in between.

-In this way, you can shape any behavior.
-If during training, you find your dog is having a hard time figuring out what you're asking him to do, simply break it into smaller parts and shape the behavior you want.
+If you find your dog is having a hard time figuring out what you're asking it to do, simply break it down into even smaller parts and shape the behavior you want.
 In this way, you can train a dog to do virtually anything, from the simplest command to the most complicated trick.

 Always keep training sessions short and positive.
 Never scold your dog for not learning fast enough.
 It's also best to end each session on a good note, so even if your dog isn't doing exactly what you want, finish up with a command it will have no problem with.
 Offer lots of praise and treats for your dog's willingness to learn and pick up where you left off next time.